TEC - 3 Future Ready Educators: Navigating Change, Inspiring Learners

 TEC - Dr. Fatima Rehan Dar

-Dr. Fatima Rehan Dar is a senior professional in the field of teacher education, English language education, curriculum development, capacity building, quality assurance, and educational research.
+Dr. Fatima Dar is a senior professional in the field of teacher education, English language education, curriculum development, capacity building, quality assurance, and educational research.
 She holds a PhD in Education from the School of Education and Cognitive Sciences, Asia e University, Malaysia; an M.A. in Curriculum and Teaching from Columbia University, USA; and an M.A. in English from Government College University, Lahore.
 With over 30 years of experience, she has worked as a university professor, technical advisor in the development sector and consultant to government initiatives, effectively bridging theory and practice.
 Her national and international presentations and publications address contemporary issues in education, English Language Teaching, multilingual education and curriculum design.
 She currently serves as the CEO and Managing Partner of Oak Consulting, an educational reform consultancy firm.

 TEC - Sadia Aamir